4 Steps to Help You Live With An Alcoholic Partner

 Living with an alcoholic can be extremely taxing on your own wellbeing.
 This is especially true in the case of an alcoholic husband or wife.

-It is difficult to watch someone close to you suffer.
+It is difficult to living with an alcoholic partner and watch your relationship suffer.
 However, remember that you cannot force someone to seek help.
 Treatment is a decision that your loved one will need to make on their own.

 All you can do as a partner is offer support.
 Becoming overly invested in your alcoholic partner’s wellbeing may be defined as codependency and this can be detrimental to your own mental health.
-Al-Anon stresses this point and as previously mentioned, will provide you with tools to cope.
+Al-Anon stresses this point and as previously mentioned, will provide you with tools to cope to look out for your own health and wellbeing too.

 Hopefully your alcoholic partner is committed to getting better.
-However, recovery is not often a straightforward path.
-This will likely be a tough time for you too and even the strongest of relationships tend to suffer.
+However, recovery and alcohol detox is not often a straightforward path.
+Living with an alcoholic partner will likely be a tough time for you too, and even the strongest of relationships tend to suffer during alcohol rehab.
 It is important not to neglect your relationship during this time, especially if children are involved and may be worth seeking support in the form of relationship counselling.

 24/7 Crisis Lines: